Construction Defect Lawyer in Charleston, SC

 Did a Construction Defect Cause Water Damage?

-One of the most common issues that leads to a construction defect claim is water intrusion.
-Water is destructive to a home because it promotes mold growth and wood rot that can necessitate costly remediation and repairs.
+Water intrusion the most common issue which leads to a construction defect claim.
+Water intrusion is destructive to a home, because it promotes wood rot and mold growth which can require costly remediation and repairs.

 The most common causes of water intrusion include the following: